ni/nimi-python/docs/nidmm/enums.rst

-        NI-DMM chooses the algorithm based on function and range
+        NI-DMM chooses the algorithm based on method and range